Find Trade Colleges

 Scarborough, ME

 Our analysis found Northeast Technical Institute to be the best school for heating, air conditioning, ventilation & refrigeration students who want to pursue a basic certificate in the New England Region .
-Located in the midsize suburb of Scarborough, Northeast Technical Institute is a private for-profit college with a fairly small student population.
+Located in the medium-sized suburb of Scarborough, Northeast Technical Institute is a private for-profit college with a fairly small student population.

 Read More…

-A rank of #3 on this year’s list means Springfield Technical Community College is a great place for heating, air conditioning, ventilation & refrigeration students working on their basic certificate.
-STCC is a small public school located in the city of Springfield.
+A rank of #2 on this year’s list means Benjamin Franklin Institute of Technology is a great place for heating, air conditioning, ventilation & refrigeration students working on their basic certificate.
+BFIT is a small private not-for-profit school located in the large city of Boston.

 Read More…